15 Facts You Never Knew About Past Royal Weddings

 Universal History Archive/Shutterstock

 In the Victorian era, brides generally wore the nicest dress they could buy (and re-wear) in whatever color tickled their fancy.
 That all changed when Queen Victoria donned a white gown in 1840 when marrying Prince Albert.
 She chose white—then the color to wear to funerals, not weddings—mainly to match the lace on her dress, but it didn’t take long for brides to follow her lead, citing the hue as a sign of purity.
+Get a look at the trend she started with these iconic royal wedding photos from throughout history.

 Diana said the wrong name during her vows